root-project/root/README/README.CXXMODULES.md

   * rootcling -cxxmodule creates a single artifact *Name.pcm* after the library name.
 At a final stage, ROOT might be able to integrate the Name.pcm with the shared library itself.
-  * Preloads all \*pcm files at start up time -- this currently is the only remaining bottleneck which introduces a relatively small performance overhead at startup time and is described bellow.
-It will be negligible for third- party code (dominated by header parsing).
   * Improved correctness in number of cases -- in a few cases ROOT is more correct.
 In particular, when resolving global variables and function declarations which are not part of the ROOT PCH.